TamaraJoniec/tech-and-beyond/public/content/blog/html5-page-structure.md

 ## Putting It All Together: A Complete Page Example

-Now, let’s see how these elements come together in a real HTML5 page:
+Now, let's see how these elements come together in a real HTML5 page:

 ```html
 <!DOCTYPE html>